abcdesktopio/docs/opsdocs/docs/solutions/kubernetes-vdi.md

 | **Cost model** | Per-VM licensing + hypervisor | Kubernetes cluster compute only |
 | **Separate infrastructure?** | Yes — dedicated VDI farm | No — runs on your existing cluster |

-The key insight: if you already operate a Kubernetes cluster, adding a Kubernetes VDI platform costs **infrastructure only** — no separate hypervisor licensing, no additional VDI broker software.
+The key insight: if you already operate a Kubernetes cluster, adding a Kubernetes VDI platform costs **infrastructure only**.
+That means no separate hypervisor licensing, no additional VDI broker software.

 ---